EthanJantz/deed-dish-scraper/README.md

     You can customize these values, but ensure they match your desired database configuration.

 3.  **Prepare Input Data:**
     Place your `pins.csv` file inside the `data/` directory.
 This CSV should contain the PINs you wish to scrape, with one PIN per line.
-An example file is included.

 4.  **Build and Run Docker Containers:**
     From the project root directory, run: